jenswindmueller/automation-challenge-babbel/README.md

-When presented with this challenge, I saw a good opportunity to combine my previous experience with Cucumber and Selenium with Appuim knowing that Babbel uses it for Mobile Test Automation.
+When presented with this challenge, I saw a good opportunity to combine my previous experience with Cucumber and Selenium with Appium knowing that Babbel uses it for Mobile Test Automation.
 Overall I really enjoyed this hiring challenge as it truly tests the necessary knowledge of Test Automation Engineering and I even learned new things along the way.
 I could have spent weeks perfecting it more and more so it was quite hard to find a cut off point and hand it in but I am very pleased with my result.